causify-ai/helpers/docs/work_tools/docker/all.dockerized_flow.explanation.md

 - The problem is that files that needs to be processed by dockerized executables can be specified as absolute or relative path in the caller file system, and we need to convert them to paths that are valid inside the new Docker container

 - We can run a Dockerized executable:
-  - on the host; or
+  - On the host; or
-  - inside a Docker container
+  - Inside a Docker container

 - The Docker container can be run:
-  - as children-container (aka docker-in-docker, dind); or
+  - As children-container (aka docker-in-docker, dind); or
-  - as sibling-container
+  - As sibling-container

 - Assumption:
   - `src_root` and `dst_root` are the dirs used to bind mount the dockerized executable
   - For both children-container and sibling-containers we assume that the bind mount point is from the Git root of the outermost repo to `dst_root=/src` of the container
   - In the case of nested containers, the "style" of container (i.e., children- or sibling-) is the same.
-E.g., we assume that if the external container is children-container
-    (or sibling), also the internal one is children-container (or sibling)
+E.g., we assume that if the external container is children-container (or sibling), also the internal one is children-container (or sibling)
   - In the case of sibling-container, we need to use the dir from the host filesystem to mount a directory
   - In the case of children-container, to mount a directory we can use the dir from the caller filesystem

 - Let's consider the 4 scenarios and how filesystems of the caller and called dockerized executable are mapped onto each other

-  1) caller=host, callee=children-container
+  1. Caller=host, callee=children-container
      ```
      caller=host

      callee=docker
      - src_root=//host/users/.../git_root1
      - dst_root=//docker/src

      > exec.py -i foo/bar
      > exec.py -i /users/.../git_root1/foo/bar
      > (cd foo; exec.py -i bar)

      //host/users/.../git_root1/foo/bar -> /foo/bar -> //docker/src/foo/bar
      ```

-  2) caller=host, callee=sibling-container
+  2. Caller=host, callee=sibling-container
      ```
      caller=host

      callee=docker
      - src_root=//host/users/.../git_root1
      - dst_root=//docker/src

      > exec.py -i foo/bar
      > exec.py -i /users/.../src/foo/bar
      > (cd foo; exec.py -i bar)

      //host/users/.../git_root1/foo/bar -> /foo/bar -> //docker/src/foo/bar
      ```

-  3) caller=children-container, callee=children-container
+  3. Caller=children-container, callee=children-container
      ```
      caller=docker1
      - src_root=//host/users/.../git_root1
      - dst_root=//docker1/src

      callee=docker2
      - src_root=//docker1/src (which corresponds to the Git root)
      - dst_root=//docker2/src

      > exec.py -i foo/bar
      > exec.py -i /src/foo/bar

      //docker1//src/foo/bar -> /foo/bar -> //docker2/src/foo/bar
      ```

-  4) caller=sibling-container, callee=sibling-container
+  4. Caller=sibling-container, callee=sibling-container
      ```
      caller=docker1
      - src_root=//host/users/.../git_root1
      - dst_root=//docker1/src

      callee=docker2
      - src_root=//host/users/.../git_root1
      - dst_root=//docker2/src

      > exec.py -i foo/bar
      > exec.py -i /src/foo/bar

      //docker1//src/foo/bar -> /foo/bar -> //docker2/src/foo/bar
      ```